abcdaaaaaaaaa/MQSpaceData.h/README.md

-# 1 MQSpaceData
+# MQSpaceData

-# MQSpaceDat 4.0.0 will be released on July 1, 2025!
+# MQSpaceData 4.0.0 will be released on July 1, 2025!

 ## What awaits v4.0.0?
 ## 1) Advanced Data Science System for Regression Calculations